multismell/MultiSmell/README.md

 ## Data collection
 In each iteration of the method-level dataset, the MultiSmell is trained with 27 out of 28 projects and tested on the remaining project samples.
 The Minitwit project is not included in the testing process as it only contains one kind of code smell and the sample size is too tiny.
-The process is repeated 27 times
+The process is repeated 27 times.
 | Index | Project | Description |
 |:------|:------|:------|
 | - | Minitwit | Based on Flask's MiniTwit example |